pramsey/pramsey.github.io/_posts/2019-11-06-pgsql-gzip.md

 Huh.
 And this use case also applies to people generating [GeoJSON](http://geojson.io/) directly [in the database](/2019/08/postgis-3-geojson.html) and sending it out to web clients.

 The PostgreSQL core has generally frowned on compression functions at the SQL level, because the database already does compression of over-sized tuples as necessary.
-The last thing we want is people **manually** applying compression to column values, and then stuffing them into rows where the database will then to **re-compress** them internally.
+The last thing we want is people **manually** applying compression to column values, and then stuffing them into rows where the database will then have to **re-compress** them internally.
 From the perspective of **storage efficiency**, just standing back and letting PostgreSQL do its work is preferable.

 But from the perspective of an **integration environment**, where an application might be expected to **emit** or **consume** compressed data, having a tool in SQL to pack and unpack that data is potentially quite useful.